boo13/xcv/README.rst

 **XCV**
 ===========
-🕹 XCV uses 👾OpenCV for 🐍Python to 👷‍operate a ✨magic 🤖robot 🎮controller
+XCV uses OpenCV for Python to operate a magic robot controller

 ----